pykeio/ort/examples/wasm-emscripten/README.md

 ## Build example
 1. Set local Emscripten SDK in current session via `source ./emsdk/emsdk_env.sh`.
-1. Build the example via `cargo build --release`.
+1. Build the example via `cargo build` for a debug build or `cargo build --release` for a release build.

 ## Serve example
-1. Serve the example via `python3 serve.py`.
+1. Serve a debug build via `python3 serve.py` or a release build via `python3 serve.py --release`.
 Pre-installed Python 3 should be sufficient.